opf/openproject/docs/system-admin-guide/system-settings/README.md

 ---
 # System settings

-There are various project overarching settings that are referred to as system settings.
+System settings allow you to configure a number of options concerning your OpenProject installation, such as host name, languages, defaults for new work package and projects and file attachments.

-To adapt these system settings, navigate to **Administration → System settings**.
+To modify these settings, navigate to **Administration → System settings**.

 ![Administration system settings](system-settings.png)

 ## Overview